 What is Service Learning?

-While there are many ways in which students and faculty may participate in community engagement with a focus on reflection and reciprocity, service learning stands apart from experiences such as volunteering and internships.
+While there are many ways in which Texas Tech faculty, staff, and students may participate in community engagement with a focus on reflection and reciprocity, service learning stands apart from experiences such as volunteering and internships.
 Through service learning, the needs of both the community partner and student are considered equally in the development of projects and service initiatives.
 In addition, in service learning there is an emphasis on critical reflection in which students are asked to make connections between course content and the service experience.

 What is the definition of Service Learning at Texas Tech?